-- a new oil-fired power plant; - a new unabated gas-fired power plant unless the client demonstrates to HSBC that the new power plant is: - o part of the client's overall transition plan to achieve abated power generation; or - intended to operate solely as a low capacity factor peaker plant, shifting to net zero power over time (e.g. carbon capture and storage, green hydrogen, green ammonia), to support the client's overall transition to predominantly variable renewable production and net zero power; - conversion of existing coal-to-gas-fired power plants or conversion of existing oil-to-gas power plants, unless the client demonstrates to HSBC its intention to achieve abated power generation; - where the plant(s) operate in environmentally and socially critical areas.
+- a new oil-fired power plant; - a new unabated gas-fired power plant unless HSBC is satisfied that the new power plant is: - part of the client's overall transition plan to achieve abated power generation; or - intended to operate as a low capacity factor peaker plant supporting the client's transition to net zero power and/or the transition to a net zero power system over time; - conversion of existing coal-to-gas-fired power plants or conversion of existing oil-to-gas power plants, unless the client demonstrates to HSBC its intention to achieve abated power generation; or - where the plant(s) operate in environmentally and socially critical areas.

-EDD and pre-approval by a relevant governance committee will be required for new finance or new advisory services for:
+EDD and pre-approval through risk governance will be required for new finance or new advisory services for:

-- a new unabated gas-fired power plant; - conversion of existing coal-to-gas-fired power plants; or - conversion of existing oil-to-gas-fired power plants.
+- a new unabated gas-fired power plant, - · conversion of existing coal-to-gas-fired power plants; or - conversion of existing oil-to-gas-fired power plants.